lucidrains/anymal-belief-state-encoder-decoder-pytorch/README.md

 ## Belief State Encoder / Decoder (Anymal) - Pytorch

-Implementation of the Belief State Encoder / Decoder in the new <a href="https://leggedrobotics.github.io/rl-perceptiveloco/">breakthrough robotics paper</a> from ETH Zurich.
+Implementation of the Belief State Encoder / Decoder in the new <a href="https://leggedrobotics.github.io/rl-perceptiveloco/">breakthrough robotics paper</a> from ETH Zürich.

 This paper is important as it seems their learned approach produced a policy that rivals Boston Dynamic's handcrafted algorithms (quadrapedal Spot).